Why Is Iago Jealous of Othello and Cassio: Explained

 iii) Driven by Insecurity (But in a Different Way):

 Iago’s jealousy is also rooted in his insecurity.
 But it’s more about his fragile ego than his identity.
-He can’t tolerate that Cassio is more charming, younger, and effortlessly admired.
+He can’t tolerate that Cassio is more attractive, younger, and effortlessly admired.
 But instead of self-improvement or self-realization, Iago leads his insecurity into destruction.

 iv) Destructive Consequences: